Eschatologue/CM_wiki/docs/spells/description/p.md

 **Components:** V
 **Duration:** Instantaneous

-Up to five creatures of your choice who remain within range for the spell’s entire casting gain the benefits of a Short Rest and also regain 2d8 Hit Points.
-A creature can’t be affected by this spell again until that creature finishes a Long Rest.
+Up to five creatures of your choice who remain within range for the spell's entire casting gain the benefits of a Short Rest and also regain 2d8 Hit Points.
+A creature can't be affected by this spell again until that creature finishes a Long Rest.

 ***Using a Higher-Level Spell Slot.*** The healing increases by 1d8 for each spell slot level above 2.